MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-mysql-resource-provider-maintain.md

 ## Collect diagnostic logs

-To collect logs from the locked down virtual machine, you can use the PowerShell Just Enough Administration (JEA) endpoint DBAdapterDiagnostics.
+To collect logs from the locked down VM, use the PowerShell Just Enough Administration (JEA) endpoint DBAdapterDiagnostics.
 This endpoint provides the following commands:

 - **Get-AzsDBAdapterLog**.
 This command creates a zip package of the resource provider diagnostics logs and saves the file on the session's user drive.
 You can run this command without any parameters and the last four hours of logs are collected.